Korean name: Surnames

+History

+Historically, surnames were exclusive to royalty and nobility in ancient Korea, only gradually filtering down to the general population during the Goryeo era (918–1392).
+The lowest classes, including slaves, remained without surnames until much later.
+During the Joseon era (1392–1910), particularly after devastating wars like the Imjin War (1592–1598), the government began selling official positions and even aristocratic status to commoners to raise funds.
+This created an opportunity for social mobility.
+Newly wealthy commoners would often fabricate illustrious family histories, fabricating jokbo (family trees) to insert themselves into prominent clans, sometimes claiming Chinese ancestry to avoid scrutiny.
+This led to a widespread industry of jokbo forgery.

+Crucially, the practice of selling status eventually extended to the lowest classes, allowing them to purchase commoner status and, with it, the right to adopt surnames.
+This contributed to a significant erosion of the class system.
+By the time the class system was officially abolished in 1894, nearly all Koreans had adopted surnames.
+This historical trend explains the high concentration of a few common surnames, as many simply adopted popular, prestigious names.

+Modern era

-After the 2015 census, it was revealed that foreign-origin family names were becoming more common in South Korea, due to naturalised citizens transcribing their surnames in hangul.
+After the 2015 census, it was revealed that foreign-origin surnames were becoming more common in South Korea, due to naturalised citizens transcribing their surnames in Hangul.
 Between 2000 and 2015, more than 4,800 new surnames were registered.
-During the census, a total of 5,582 distinct surnames were collected, 73% of which do not have corresponding hanja characters.
+During the census, a total of 5,582 distinct surnames were collected, 73% of which do not have corresponding Hanja characters.
 It was also revealed that despite the surge in the number of surnames, the ratio of top 10 surnames had not changed.
 44.6% of South Koreans are still named Kim, Lee or Park, while the rest of the top 10 are made up of Choi, Jeong, Kang, Jo, Yoon, Jang and Lim.

+Children traditionally (and still mostly) take their father's surname.
+However, under South Korean Civil Law effective January 1, 2008, children may be legally given the surname of either parent or even that of a step-parent.

 Given names

 Traditionally, given names are partly determined by generation names, a custom originating in China.
 One of the two characters in a given name is unique to the individual, while the other is shared by all people in a family generation.
-In both North and South Korea, generational names are usually no longer shared by cousins, but are still commonly shared by brothers and sisters.
+In both North and South Koreas, generational names are usually no longer shared by cousins, but are still commonly shared by siblings.